-1. Any student who fails to achieve a cumulative grade point average of at least a 2.8 after the first semester will be placed under academic supervision.

-2. Consequences of academic supervision
+- 1. Any student who fails to achieve a cumulative grade point average of at least a 2.8 after the first semester will be placed under academic supervision. - 2.
+Consequences of academic supervision - a.

-- a.
 First-year students will be required to successfully complete a program designed to reinforce core law school competencies during the second semester of their first year. - b.
-Students will be required to meet with the Dean of Student Affairs prior to the start of the semester and must obtain the approval of the Dean of Student Affairs for course selection every semester the student is under academic supervision.
+Students will be required to meet with the Dean of Student Affairs prior to the start of the semester and must obtain the approval of the Dean of Student Affairs for course selection every semester the student is under academic supervision. - 3.
+A student shall be released from academic supervision when their cumulative average is at least 3.0.